devRant-Community/Community-Programming-Book/book/languages/erlang/README.md

 # Hello

-> This chapter was made by Konrad Nachtigall "Skayo".
+> This chapter was made by Skayo.

 Welcome in the Erlang part.
 Hope you'll enjoy reading it.